hungdoan-tech/Social-Media-Vivacon/README.md

 This project will be named as Vivacon - which stands for viva connections between us.

-The UML image of the whole project will be updated later.
+The UML image of the whole project structure will be updated later.